mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 your job as a professor, so you'll want to make an effort to practice those skills as a student.
-One good approach might be to jump on a funded, planned-out project but practice proposal and grant writing aalong the way by pitching enhancements and auxiliary projects that will make your research better, but aren't strictly required to complete the work.
+One good approach might be to jump on a funded, planned-out project but practice proposal and grant writing along the way by pitching enhancements and auxiliary projects that will make your research better, but aren't strictly required to complete the work.